balderdashy/waterline/ARCHITECTURE.md

 > _aka "statement"_

-**In future releases of Waterline, the concept of a Stage 4 query will likely be removed for performance reasons.**
+**In future releases of Waterline and its core adapters, the concept of a Stage 4 query will likely be removed for performance reasons.**

 In the database adapter, the physical protostatement is converted into an actual _statement_: